14 Dec 2020

 Technology

-For as long as she can remember, Anne-Marie has been fascinated by how things work.
-She can remember being four years old and being inquisitive about how putting a video into a VCR player showed her favourite characters on the screen.
-She carried this fascination and inquisitive nature throughout her life, completing her maths and IT GCSE’s at age 10, and completing her computing A level at 11.
+For as long as she can remember, Anne-Marie was fascinated by how things work.
+She remembers being four years old and being inquisitive about how putting a video into a VCR player showed her favourite characters on the screen.
+She carried this inquisitive nature throughout her life.
+She completed her maths and IT GCSEs at age 10, and completed her computing A level at 11.
 Now, working in technology policy, Anne-Marie finds the future fascinating.

 impossible to see, the future is - yoda gif | Stemettes Zine